quidscio/video-processor/README.md

 # video-processor

 Command-line tool to transcribe and summarize video or audio files using Whisper and Claude Opus  4.
+Best used under Linux/WSL.

 See `readme_rmh.md` for full specifications and design.